Knowledge Integration in Differentiable Models: A Comparative Study of Data-Driven, Soft-Constrained, and Hard-Constrained Paradigms for Identification and Control of the Single Machine Infinite Bus System: Problem Formulation

 \section{Problem Formulation}

 A power transmission grid consists of generators, loads, and transmission lines that interconnect them.
-Each generator is modeled with an internal node connected to a terminal bus through transient reactance.
-In contrast, load buses are connected only to the transmission network.
-Both generators and loads exhibit their own intrinsic dynamics, which are coupled through nonlinear AC power flows along the transmission lines.
-The standard structure-preserving model \cite{bergen2007structure} explicitly represents both generator and load dynamics while retaining the original network topology and nonlinear AC power-flow couplings.
-This model has been widely adopted as a reference model for stability and control analysis in power systems \cite{vu_framework_2017,zou_pinns-driven_2025}.
+Each generator is modeled as an internal node connected to a terminal bus through transient reactance, whereas load buses are connected only to the transmission network.
+Both generators and loads exhibit their own intrinsic dynamics that are coupled through nonlinear AC power-flows couplings.
+The standard structure-preserving model \citep{bergen2007structure} explicitly represents both generator and load dynamics while retaining the original network topology and nonlinear AC power-flow couplings.
+This model has been widely adopted as a reference for stability and control analysis in power systems \citep{vuframework2017,zoupinnsdriven2025}.

 The dynamics of a single generator is described by the swing equation, which governs the evolution of the rotor (internal voltage) angle $\delta$: